Week commencing 10.06.19

 Homework Expectations – Year 3

-Homework will be set every Friday and should be returned by the following Wednesday.
+Homework Expectations – Homework will be set every Friday and should be returned by the following Wednesday.
 Pupils are expected to complete every set task.
-Generally, homework will be one piece chosen from a selection on the homework grid and a set of spellings to learn.
+Generally, homework will be one piece of work based around that week's learning or research for upcoming learning, times tables and a set of spellings to learn.
 Additionally, children must read and record their reading in their diaries at least three times each week.

 Work in books is expected to be of the same standard as work in school, with neat handwriting, diagrams in pencil and care take to include appropriate punctuation and good spelling.